What exactly is an open-air museum?

 The Ingraham family lived in Colonial America for generations before making the move to Nova Scotia (now known as New Brunswick) in 1783.
 Ira Ingraham, his wife Olive and family, including Ira’s older sister Hannah, moved to the family land in Queensbury and by the 1840s had a prosperous farm, often requiring several hired hands.
 Photo►

 Mary Valentine’s family moved to Nova Scotia (now known as New Brunswick) in 1783.
 She visited relatives in New York and by 1820 she had married Matthias and returned to New Brunswick.
 They rented this house from Peter Fisher in downtown Fredericton.
 Matthias is a carpenter and is working on making repairs to Government House.
 Photo►

-John Heustis came to Nova Scotia (now known as New Brunswick) as a young boy with his family.
-John and his second wife Suzannah live on the Heustis family land in a newer story and a half house.
+John Huestis came to Nova Scotia (now known as New Brunswick) as a young boy with his family.
+John and his second wife Suzannah live on the Huestis family land in a newer story and a half house.
 John is elderly and mostly retired from his many ventures including farming, tanning and running a towboat halfway house.
 Photo►

 David Gorman is visiting from Fredericton to do work for the Village.
-He is renting space in the Heustis family barn and have brought the necessary tools with them from Fredericton to complete the task.
-Being retired, John Heustis has time to visit the barn and help out from time to time.
+He is renting space in the Huestis family barn and have brought the necessary tools with them from Fredericton to complete the task.
+Being retired, John Huestis has time to visit the barn and help out from time to time.
 Photo►

 New Brunswick Parish schools are small, lack resources and teachers teach mostly by oral instruction in 1840.
 Teachers can be strict, resulting in punishment being common, often writing lines or standing in the corner.
 Rewards are few.
 Photo►